linhr/linhr.github.io/_posts/projects/2011-08-31-c-plus-plus-memory-leak.md

 This report helped me gain better understanding of the C++ language and some best practices in production code.
 I also became interested in metaprogramming (generic programing), an powerful aspect of C++.

 This technical report was my course project for *C++ Program Design and Training* (Course Number: 34100192) at Tsinghua University in summer 2011.
+If you are interested in the complete version of the report (in Chinese), please contact me via email.

 [Boost]: http://www.boost.org/
 [Loki]: http://loki-lib.sourceforge.net/